-Retinopathy of prematurity (ROP) is a vascular disorder of the immature retina that can result in impairment of vision and even blindness in premature infants.
-It is treated primarily by removal of the part of the retina without any blood vessels ('avascular' retina) by cryotherapy or laser therapy.
+Retinopathy of prematurity (ROP) is a vascular disorder of the immature retina that can result in impairment of vision and even blindness in preterm infants.
+It is treated primarily by ablation of the avascular retina, the removal of the part of the retina without any blood vessels by cryotherapy or laser therapy.
 Though these treatments result in a significant improvement in long-term outcomes, the results are far from perfect.
 In addition, they cause permanent loss of the peripheral visual field.
 Recently, studies have been done to evaluate the use of anti-VEGF agents to treat ROP.
-These agents inhibit the action of vascular endothelial growth factor (VEGF), a key regulator of new vessel formation in fetal life.
+These agents inhibit the action of vascular endothelial growth factor (VEGF), a key regulator of new vessel formation in foetal life.
 Animal studies had shown significant reduction in the neovascular response following injection of anti-VEGF antibodies into the vitreous cavity of the eyes ('intravitreal' therapy).

-We searched scientific databases in January 2016 for studies evaluating the efficacy and safety of intravitreal therapy with anti-VEGF agents in preterm infants with ROP.
-We identified three randomized controlled trials involving 239 infants.
-Two trials compared intravitreal bevacizumab with conventional laser therapy.
-The third trial compared intravitreal pegaptanib plus laser therapy with laser/cryotherapy alone.
+We searched scientific databases in December 2016 for studies evaluating the efficacy and safety of intravitreal therapy with anti-VEGF agents in preterm infants with ROP.
+We identified six randomised controlled trials involving 383 infants.
+Five trials compared intravitreal bevacizumab or ranibizumab with conventional laser therapy.
+One trial compared intravitreal pegaptanib plus laser therapy with laser/cryotherapy alone.

-The results suggest that intravitreal bevacizumab reduces the risk of refractive errors (high myopia) during childhood while intravitreal pegaptanib used in conjunction with laser therapy reduces the risk of retinal detachment.
-Effects on other critical outcomes including delayed side effects like stroke are not known.
+The results suggest that intravitreal anti-VEGF agents reduce the risk of refractive errors (high myopia) during childhood but do not reduce the risk of retinal detachment or recurrence of ROP when used alone.
+Intravitreal pegaptanib used in conjunction with laser therapy reduces the risk of retinal detachment.
+The effects on other critical outcomes, including delayed side effects such as stroke, are not known.
 Further studies are needed to assess these outcomes.

 Quality of the evidence

-The quality of the evidence was graded as very low or low for most of the key outcomes.
+We graded the quality of the evidence as very low or low for most of the key outcomes.

-Implications for practice: Intravitreal bevacizumab reduces the risk of refractive errors during childhood when used as monotherapy while intravitreal pegaptanib reduces the risk of retinal detachment when used in conjunction with laser therapy in infants with type 1 ROP.
-Quality of evidence was, however, low for both the outcomes because of the risk of detection and other biases.
-Effect on other critical outcomes and, more importantly, the long-term systemic adverse effects of the drugs are not known.
-The insufficient data precludes strong conclusions favouring routine use of intravitreal anti-VEGF agents in preterm infants with type 1 ROP.
+Implications for practice: Intravitreal bevacizumab/ranibizumab, when used as monotherapy, reduces the risk of refractive errors during childhood but does not reduce the risk of retinal detachment or recurrence of ROP in infants with type 1 ROP.
+While the intervention might reduce the risk of recurrence of ROP in infants with zone I ROP, it can potentially result in higher risk of recurrence requiring retreatment in those with zone II ROP.
+Intravitreal pegaptanib, when used in conjunction with laser therapy, reduces the risk of retinal detachment as well as the recurrence of ROP in infants with type 1 ROP.
+However, the quality of the evidence was very low to low for most outcomes due to risk of detection bias and other biases.
+The effects on other critical outcomes and, more importantly, the long-term systemic adverse effects of the drugs are not known.
+Insufficient data precludes strong conclusions favouring routine use of intravitreal anti-VEGF agents - either as monotherapy or in conjunction with laser therapy - in preterm infants with type 1 ROP.

-Implications for research: Further studies are needed to evaluate the effect of anti-VEGF agents on structural and functional outcomes in childhood and delayed systemic adverse effects such as myocardial dysfunction and adverse neurodevelopmental outcomes.
+Implications for research: Further studies are needed to evaluate the effect of anti-VEGF agents on structural and functional outcomes in childhood and delayed systemic effects including adverse neurodevelopmental outcomes.

-Vascular endothelial growth factor (VEGF) plays a key role in angiogenesis in fetal life.
-Recently, researchers have attempted to use anti-VEGF agents for the treatment of retinopathy of prematurity (ROP), a vasoproliferative disorder.
-There is currently uncertainty regarding the safety and efficacy of these agents in preterm infants with ROP.
+Vascular endothelial growth factor (VEGF) plays a key role in angiogenesis in foetal life.
+Researchers have recently attempted to use anti-VEGF agents for the treatment of retinopathy of prematurity (ROP), a vasoproliferative disorder.
+The safety and efficacy of these agents in preterm infants with ROP is currently uncertain.

-To evaluate the efficacy and safety of anti-VEGF drugs when used either as monotherapy, i.e. without concomitant cryotherapy or laser therapy or in combination with planned cryo/laser therapy in preterm infants with type 1 ROP (defined as zone I any stage with plus disease, zone I stage 3 with or without plus disease or zone II stage 2 or 3 with plus disease).
+To evaluate the efficacy and safety of anti-VEGF drugs when used either as monotherapy, that is without concomitant cryotherapy or laser therapy, or in combination with planned cryo/laser therapy in preterm infants with type 1 ROP (defined as zone I any stage with plus disease, zone I stage 3 with or without plus disease, or zone II stage 2 or 3 with plus disease).

-Randomised or quasi-randomised controlled trials that evaluated the efficacy and safety of administration, or both, of anti-VEGF agents compared with conventional therapy in premature infants with ROP.
+Randomised or quasi-randomised controlled trials that evaluated the efficacy or safety of administration, or both, of anti-VEGF agents compared with conventional therapy in preterm infants with ROP.